pism/pism/doc/sphinx/manual/modeling-choices/dynamics/age.rst

 .. rubric:: Model state

 Layer thicknesses are saved to the variable :var:`isochronal_layer_thickness` in an output file.
 Requested deposition times are saved to :var:`deposition_time`.
+Since the state of the model may be saved before a simulation reached all requested deposition times some layers may not have been created.
+To keep track of the number of "active" layers and remember which layer in :var:`isochronal_layer_thickness` is the topmost one we also save :var:`isochronal_layer_count`.

 .. rubric:: Bootstrapping